suabochica/rust-programming-language/notes/ch02-notes.md

 The program will generate a random integer between 1 and 100.
 It will then prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.

-## 2.1 Setting Up a New Project
+## 1. Setting Up a New Project

-Let'ts run the next command to make a new project using Cargo:
+Let's run the next command to make a new project using Cargo:

 ```
 $ cargo new guessing_game